AscendingPassage.com HOME PAGE.

 Hassaya (Amada), where a

-of four round ones next the cella; the whole are without capitals.
+of four round ones near the cella.
+All of the columns are without capitals.

 The Temple of Amada (Hassaya),